-Except as provided under s77HB of the State Sector Act 1988 positions of at least one year's duration must be advertised nationally.
+Except as provided under s77HB-section 606 of the Education and Training Act 2020 of the State Sector Act 1988 positions of at least one year's duration must be advertised nationally.
 However where a permanent unit is to be allocated but there is no vacancy attached to that unit, the employer shall advertise internally the roles and responsibilities attached to the unit.